MaddyGuthridge/modular-synthesis/README.md

 # Modular Synthesis

-A simple waveform manipulation program, used to demonstrate Python modules in UNSW's COMP1010 course.
+A simple program for generating and manipulating waveforms.

+This project isn't intended to be performant.
+It's just a little demo I made for fun.